 The Sue Edwards Science Centre is a state-of-the-art purpose-built centre featuring six fully-equipped science laboratories.
 The centre enables teachers to provide a quality STEM (Science, Technology, Engineering and Mathematics) experience for the girls, allowing more challenging experimental programs and greater use of innovative technology.

 The School offers an extensive range of sporting facilities, including a synthetic athletics track, indoor heated 25m pool, volleyball, netball and tennis courts, football oval and gymnasium.
 Our superior health and fitness facilities encourage the development of an active and healthy lifestyle and enable our teachers and specialist coaches to develop elite programs, giving Glennie girls a greater competitive edge.

-Our exciting new three court indoor Sports Centre is due for completion in March 2019.
-Adjoining our existing aquatic facility, the new Sports Centre will complement our first-class outdoor sporting facilities to cater for every girl’s sporting ambitions – whether they enjoy sport recreationally or compete at an elite level.
+The Clive Berghofer Sports Centre at The Glennie School is a new state of the art three court indoor centre, officially opened in May 2019.
+Adjoining our existing aquatic facility, The Clive Berghofer Sports Centre complements our first-class outdoor sporting facilities to cater for every girl’s sporting ambitions – whether they enjoy sport recreationally or compete at an elite level.

 Glennie strives to open the creative mind, encouraging and showcasing the extraordinary artistic talents of the girls in well-resourced specialist classrooms for music, dance, drama, and visual arts.
 Girls studying extra-curricular music can take advantage of our extensive instrument hire program.